 8. Upward Facing Dog

 Upward facing dog not only stretches your lower back, but it strengthens it too.
 This move doubles as one to prevent injury via stretching and building muscle.
-In addition, it can be used for pain relief if you’re looking to stretch out those muscles.

 - Lay down on your stomach and place both hands in front of you.